 Using a network connection to set up the C Series drivers from an Ethernet enabled device makes loop commissioning a much quicker and less frustrating process.
-It is even better if the device is wireless and utilising the Loopworks Measure App and Receiver.
+It is even better if the device is wireless and utilising the Loopworks Measure App and Receiver as the LoopLink feature will allow direct and automated control of amplifier settings.

-It is quite simple to create a temporary wireless network using a wireless router connected to a C series driver to which your wireless device can then be connected.
+It is quite simple to create a temporary wireless network using a wireless router connected to a C Series driver to which your wireless device can then be connected.
 However, it is necessary to exercise caution before doing this, as a temporary wireless network may interfere with an existing installed network.